j-j-jack/ms3-ghost-post/README.md

 * As a person suffering from amnesia I want to be able to edit a previous post to include newly remember details.
 * As a regular site user I want to be able to favorite any new stories that I read and enjoy.
 * As somebody who has recently discovered their encounter was just a practical joke I want to be able to remove the encounter.
-* As a new user I want to register for the site.
 * As a long time user of the site I want to be able to view the oldest posts on the site.

 [back to contents](#table-of-contents)